DiemUyen/measure_startup_time/README.md

   _In Flutter, this metric can be affected by any elements added into load event.
 These elements reduce the FCP time while no contentful widget has been rendered._

-- **LargestContentfulPaint - LCP**: the render time of the largest image or text block visible in the viewport, relative to when the user first navigated to the page.
+- **LargestContentfulPaint - LCP**: the render time of the largest image or text block visible in the viewport, relative to when the user first navigates to the page.

 ### Flutter metrics